winstonhenke/Salesforce/README.md

 - Lightning Component Framework
   - **Client side UI rendering**
   - A UI development framework similar to AngularJS or React for desktop and mobile
+  - The Lightning Component framework is available in Salesforce Classic and Lightning Experience
+    - Lightning Components in Salesforce Classic are exposed using a Visualforce page?
+Only Aura Components though?
   - You can build Lightning components using two programming models
     - Lightning Web Components model
     - The original Aura Components model